Second Session, 43rd Parliament

 [10:25 a.m.]

 Many of us in this House are already having these conversations with our families.
-I encourage all of us to continue dialogue with the next generation about our planet and, if I can put in a plug on the heels of B.C.
+I encourage all of us to continue dialogue with the next generation about our planet.
+And if I can put in a plug on the heels of B.C.
 Book Day, read books with them about our environment and our future.

 As we start to see climate change chip away at our natural beauty, we’re also living in an increasingly artificial world, one where the only mountains or forests we see are digital screen savers or wallpaper, where we reach out to AI chatbots in times of crisis.
 Our old-growth forests, rivers and glaciers, our landscapes, the art we create — these are what inspire us and make us human and what make our home planet beautiful.